kokizzu/id64/README.md

 # id64

-quick ordered 64-bit ID generator, single thread only, not for distributed id generation
+quick ordered 64-bit ID generator, single thread only, not for distributed id generation, can generate hundreds of million id per second.

 Consist of 2 segments:
-- time segment (32 bit, offsetted to 2021-01-01)
+- time/second segment (32 bit, offsetted to 2021-01-01)
 - counter segment (32 bit, reset to 0 every second)